TimDM1980/TimDM1980.github.io/_posts/2016-11-26-real-time-coaching.markdown

 ## Peripheral Vision

 Now it was time to try out peripheral vision.
 We had to focus (foveal vision) on a blue dot and then try to slowly extend our visual field.
-The result is that you kindof get this very wide view and __see a lot of things going on that you would otherwise miss__ because you cannot _focus_ on everything all at once.
+The result is that you kind of get this very wide view and __see a lot of things going on that you would otherwise miss__ because you cannot _focus_ on everything all at once.

 [![](http://www.eyehealthweb.com/wp-content/uploads/6_Peripheral-Vision-300x225.jpg)](http://www.eyehealthweb.com/wp-content/uploads/6_Peripheral-Vision-300x225.jpg)

-You can compare it to that teacher that seemed to have eyes on his back and always saw when somebody did womething wrong.
+You can compare it to that teacher that seemed to have eyes on his back and always saw when somebody did something wrong.
 To me it also seemed less exhausting than trying to keep an overview by focussing on everything.
 It also makes you more receptive to sound.
 Dajo said he uses this when observing a scrum in his role of agile coach.

 ## Associated VS Dissociated